 Paphos ZOO is about 10 mins drive from Coral Bay and is open all year round.
 There is a small restaurant and a playground for kids.

 There are a few kiosks on the main road where you will get anything from sunscreen, beach toys, magazines to butter and milk.
 They also sell cigarettes, alcohol and anything else you fancy.

 Word of warning – I’ve had a number of issues where they were trying to overcharge for things like the fresh meat or fish, relying on that you don’t check the receipt and question the price per kilo.

-If you walk all the way to the back of the supermarket you will find a small homeware and DIY section with gardening equipment, kitchen equipment and they also have a small selection of toys and beach necessities.
+If you walk all the way to the back of the supermarket you will find small homeware and DIY section with gardening equipment, kitchen equipment and they also have a small selection of toys and beach necessities.

-On the Coral Bay Avenue, you will also find Pandora shop, a shop selling suitcases and leather accessories and a jewelry shop.
-There is a pharmacy at the beginning of the road marked with a clear green sign (walk-in clinic is also available here, opposite the pharmacy – Coral Bay Clinic).
+On Coral Bay Avenue, you will also find Pandora shop, a shop selling suitcases and leather accessories and a jewelry shop.
+There is a pharmacy at the beginning of the road marked with a clear green sign (a walk-in clinic is also available here, opposite the pharmacy – Coral Bay Clinic).

 If you want to rent a car, quad bike, scooter or bike, you can get these from Golden Ride Rentals located almost opposite the Blazing Saddles bar.